A delicious leftover turkey casserole with pasta and white sauce, this easy noodle bake will become a family favorite.

 - 1 teaspoon Dijon mustard

 - a few gratings of nutmeg

 - 1 ¼ cup chopped leftover turkey 150 g.
 Note 3

 - 1 teaspoon fine sea salt more or less to taste

 - freshly ground black pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 400 degrees Fahrenheit/ 200 degrees Celsius.
 Lightly grease a casserole dish of about 10x8 inches/ 25x20 cm.

-Note 1: You can use any kind of pasta you happen to have.
+- You can use any pasta you happen to have.
 If using spaghetti, you might want to break them once to make them shorter.

-Note 2: Or any kind of strong tasting cheese you happen to have.
+- Or any strong-tasting cheese you like.
 Cheddar, for instance, would be perfect as well.